 Government Benefit Requirements

 In order to qualify for the Social Security Administration’s Supplemental Security Income (SSI) Benefits, a disabled adult cannot own more than $2,000 in assets, excluding a car and a home.
-SSI benefits, which are currently $750 per month, must be spent on food, clothing and shelter expenses.
+SSI benefits, which are currently $783 per month (in 2020), must be spent on food, clothing and shelter expenses.

 Eligibility for SSI normally makes a disabled person eligible for Medicaid, which pays medical expenses, nursing home care and mental health services.
 Medicaid eligibility also makes a disabled person eligible for many local community services, as well.
 As these benefits add greatly to a disabled person’s ability to care for him or herself, you wouldn’t want to give your disabled child property that would disqualify him or her from receiving these benefits.

 Bequeathing To Other Family Members